-When $\Po$ is a binary quadratic operad, $\C = \Po^{\ash}$ is its Koszul dual cooperad and $\alpha = \kappa$, then the notion of algebraic twisting morphism with respect to $\kappa$ are in one-to-one correspondence with the solutions of the Maurer-Cartan equation in the dg Lie algebra introduced in Theorem \ref{algLie}.
+When $\Po$ is a binary quadratic operad, $\C = \Po^{\ash}$ is its Koszul dual cooperad and $\alpha = \kappa$, then algebraic twisting morphisms with respect to $\kappa$ are in one-to-one correspondence with solutions of the Maurer-Cartan equation in the dg Lie algebra introduced in Theorem \ref{algLie}.